m1k2zoo/DampLab-DNASeq/README.md

 #### Applies screening nethods to DNA sequences to ensure safe gene synthesis.
 The program starts with a FASTA file, BLASTs it against the database of choice, and then contrast the hits of the BLAST search against our databases to determine whether the sequence is harmful or not.
-You can take a look at those databases in the CSV files.
 Note that you can choose which database to run the BLAST search against by manipulating **String[] command**, which is initialized at the beginning **src/main/java/Main.java**

 ### Prerequisites